qualiu/msr/tools/readme.txt

   -u [ --show-elapse ]        Show used time (in seconds) at the head of each output line.
   -v [ --show-time ] arg      Show time at each output line head: dt,dtm,dto (s = second, m = millisecond, o = microsecond; d = date, z = zone, t = offset).
   -c [ --show-command ]       Show command line and info.
 You can append text after -c for debug(like: -I -c xxx) for further extraction.
+  --exit arg                  Change return value, format: [Number] or [Regex-or-Math]-to-[Exit-Code], like: '1' or '-?\d+-to-1' or 'lt0-to-1,255-to-1'.
   --verbose                   Show parsed arguments, return value, time zone and EXE path, content error rows, BOM info, link files' real paths, etc.
   -h [ --help ]               See usage and examples below.
 More detail: https://github.com/qualiu/msr

 Return value/Exit code(%ERRORLEVEL%) = matched/replaced count of lines/blocks/files in files or pipe.
-But if Return value = 0 and caught errors, will set return value = -1 (probably 255 on Linux/MacOS which changed by shells like bash).
+But if return value = 0 and caught errors, will exit with return value = -1 (probably 255 on Linux/MacOS or 127 on MinGW which changed by shells like bash).
 If used -X(--execute-out-lines): Return value = matched-stop-count if has -V else non-zero-return-count or the only one command line return value.
 All error messages will be output to stderr.
 You can redirect them to stdout by appending 2>&1 to your command line.